 8. Choose a Multiple-Cylinder Engine With a Moderate Power Output

 Unless you are into racing or want the most extreme trail machine, you can probably get by with a more moderately powered engine in the bike.
-Not only are these usually cheaper, but they are also less noisy as well.
+Not only are these usually cheaper, but they are also less noisy.

 When top performance is not the main objective, the engineers can design the exhaust more centered towards noise-canceling rather than just horsepower.
 The engine itself can be set up to run more smoothly as well. centered towards